algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 A user from the South of France scans a mid-range cheese during winter.
 Based on this context, the app may suggest:

 - A robust red wine from the same region.
-- Other regional cheeses typically consumed in winter.
+- Other regional cheeses are typically consumed in winter.
 - Ongoing promotions for similar products within the same price range.

 #### Recommendation Flow